2016 Chicago Real Estate Market Report and 2017 Outlook

 It’s important to stress that mortgage rates don’t necessarily follow the FED funds rate, it can influence rates significantly.
 As you’ll see in the projections below, all estimate an increase of roughly half a point, which should not have any adverse effects on buyers in the market.

-As stated before in this report, first time buyers represented a majority of the owner occupied sales in 2016 and will continue to do so in 2017.
+As stated before in this report, first-time buyers represented a majority of the owner-occupied sales in 2016 and will continue to do so in 2017.
 In addition to factors discussed previously incentivizing new buyers into the market is that of loosening mortgage requirements.
+This subject has essentially been a “taboo” since the real estate meltdown of the late 2000s, yet a new leadership in Washington, an improving economy, and high consumer sentiment have already allowed banks and lenders alike to begin loosening the purse strings.

 Most real estate experts have a sense that Mr. Trump’s presidency will result in fewer business regulations, which could ultimately allow lenders to be more liberal with underwriting standards, and allow more nontraditional lenders to enter the market.